GSK-Biostatistics/cicalc/README.md

 <!-- badges: end -->

-{cicalc} contains a number of common confidence intervals commonly used in the pharma industry.
+{cicalc} contains a number of confidence intervals commonly used in the pharma industry.
 For a full list of available methods see the [package index](https://gsk-biostatistics.github.io/cicalc/reference/index.html)

 ## Installation